Last Updated December 30, 2021

 - 6 large (sun) dried dates or 12 small ones, with pits removed (optional)

 - Add all the ingredients and 1.5 litres of hot water into a slow cooker.
 Set to high for 2.5 hours or low for 6 hours.

 - Depending on the ingredients used, if the porridge becomes too thick to stir, add one or two cups of boiled water, stir well to mix until the porridge reaches the desired consistency.

-- Oats, white rice, black rice and red beans helps to build the texture and color of the porridge, therefore are best kept as main ingredients while substituting the other grains, beans or nuts for locally available produce.
+- Oats, rice, and red beans helps to build the texture and color of the porridge, therefore are best kept as main ingredients while substituting the other grains, beans or nuts for locally available produce.

 - While substituting ingredients, use the amount of starchy ingredients (such as grains and beans, not seeds or nuts) to determine the amount of water required.